-- 275 The direct consequence of such a scoping is that the security of a system based on assertions as - inputs is only as good as the security of the system used to generate those assertions.
-When - 277 determining what issuers to trust, particularly in cases where the assertions will be used as - inputs to authentication or authorization decisions, the risk of security compromises arising from - the consumption of false but validly issued assertions is a large one.
-Trust policies between - asserting and relying parties should always be written to include significant consideration of - liability and implementations must be provide an audit trail. .
+265 The direct consequence of such a scoping is that the security of a system based on assertions as inputs is only as good as the security of the system used to generate those assertions.
+When determining what authorization decisions, the risk of security compromises arising from the consumption of false but validly issued assertions is a large one.
+Trust policies between asserting and relying parties should always be written to include significant consideration of liability and implementations must be provide an audit trail.